PanJiaChen/vue-element-admin/README.md

 - [Donate](https://panjiachen.github.io/vue-element-admin-site/#/donate)

-**vue-element-admin is a admin interfaces integration solution, which is not suitable for secondary development as a base template.**
+**vue-element-admin is an admin interfaces integration solution, which is not suitable for secondary development as a base template.**

  - Base template recommends using: [vueAdmin-template](https://github.com/PanJiaChen/vueAdmin-template)
  - Desktop: [electron-vue-admin](https://github.com/PanJiaChen/electron-vue-admin)